ludavid15/myblog/myapp/src/posts/viscous-flow.md

 path: "viscous-flow"
 author: "David Lu"
 date: "2021-05-10"
+preview: "Viscous flow is the study of how a fluid's viscosity affects its behavior.
+Viscous flow covers topics like boundary layers, low-speed flows, and small-scale flows.
+Coincidentally, the regimes in which viscous forces dominate is often incompressible, but this is not a hard and fast rule."
 ---

 Unlike solids, fluids deform constantly under stress (in other words, a fluid **flows**).
 How it flows is very much dependent on it's **viscosity**.